mlflow/mlflow/docs/source/models.rst

 <https://github.com/mlflow/mlflow/blob/master/examples/evaluation/evaluate_with_model_validation.py>`_.

 .. note:: Limitations:
-    - Validations results not included in the MLflow run.
+    - With the default evaluator, model validation results not included in the MLflow run, and
     - No metrics are logged nor artifacts produced for the baseline model in the MLflow run.

 Additional information about model evaluation behaviors and outputs is available in the